-My hair to be precise.
+My hair.
 It wasn't growing back so my oncologist phoned Sanofi Aventis, in Paris, and told them.

-It quickly became a global support group that sadly increases , even today, by women who all believed they were the only ones.
+It quickly became a global support group that sadly increases , even to this day, by women who all believed they were the only ones.
 We were the freaks of chemo.
 We were part of a dirty little secret.
-We had to be suppressed and we our claims would be discredited and silenced.
+Our 'raising awareness' needed to be suppressed and our claims would be discredited and silenced.
 WE carried on regardless of all the brick walls we faced in our mission.
 We had each other and this gave us empowerment.
 Several independent studies showed this side-effect was occurring in up to 30% but still the drug maker, Sanofi, continued to manipulate the figures or just ignore it.
 They refused to acknowledge this disfiguring abuse, while raking in their millions of $.

 My obsession reached a peak that I couldn't descend from, insomnia and paranoia took over my life.
 My doctor kept pleading with me to have anti-depressants but I refused saying that I wasn't depressed and I didn't want to take something that would make me like my devil's haircut!
 I was scared that if I took medication, I'd think it was OK to go out in public 'uncovered', when the only thing I was interested in 'uncovering' was this hidden adverse side-effect!
 I became hooked on sleeping pills that stopped working after a few years, it was impossible to sleep with them and without them.
 Trying to function on a daily normal level was no longer possible.
 Often, it was difficult to string a sentence together.
-I remember making sure our office window shutters, which overlooked the main road, we tightly closed at night in case someone from the drug company might try to shoot me while I was sitting at the PC.
+I remember making sure our home office window shutters, which overlooked the main road, were tightly closed at night in case someone would shoot me while I was sitting at the PC.